sproutsocial/github-diff-collapse/README.md

-# github-diff-collapse
+# better-pull-requests

 ## What is it?

-It's a simple Chrome extension that adds a few niceties to GitHub's diff views.
+It's a simple Chrome extension that adds a few niceties to GitHub and Bitbucket diff views.
 The main idea is that it allows you to collapse the diff for a file to make the page easier to navigate.
+It also adds the ability to hide comments in Bitbucket diffs.

 ## Features

 The feature set is pretty small now (although useful).
-Note that these features should apply to any GitHub diff view (PRs, commit pages, branch comparisons, etc).
+Note that these features should apply to any GitHub or Bitbucket diff view (PRs, commit pages, branch comparisons, etc).
 If they don't, file an issue.

 - Collapse/expand a single diff.
 (You can find the Collapse/Expand button in the file diff header, next to the View button.)